horgh/iptables-manage/README.md

-iptables-manage is a wrapper to simplify managing iptables rules.
+This repository provides programs to simplify managing iptables rules.

+# iptables-manage
-It reads the IPs (as CIDRs) from a file and updates iptables rules to permit them access to specified ports.
+iptables-manage reads the IPs (as CIDRs) from a file and updates iptables rules to allow them access to particular ports.
 It adds IPs that are not present, and removes any that are in the rules but not in the file.

 It can run in two modes: